tplisson/k8s-CKA-study-notes/README.md

 DNS names can be used to access a service from any namespace

+<br/><br/>

 ### 3.4.
 Know how to use Ingress controllers and Ingress resources
 https://kubernetes.io/docs/concepts/services-networking/ingress/
 https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/

-Ingress manages external access to the services in a cluster, typically HTTP.
+Ingress objects manage external access to the services in a cluster, typically HTTP.

-Ingress may provide load balancing, SSL termination and name-based virtual hosting.
+* Ingress may provide load balancing, SSL termination and name-based virtual hosting.

-Requires an Ingress Controller
+* Requires an Ingress Controller

-Routing Rules with a set of Paths, each with a Backend >> Service
+* Routing Rules with a set of Paths, each with a backend to a Service

-If Service uses a Named Port, then Ingress can refer to the Named Port (‘web’) instead of number (’80’)
+* If Service uses a Named Port, then Ingress can refer to the Named Port (‘web’) instead of number (’80’).

 ```yaml
 apiVersion: networking.k8s.io/v1